Frequently Asked Questions

 There is a leaflet in the big green folder (‘What we do and how we do it’) explaining how the Bridge Collective works as a collective.
 The big green folder is beside the bookcase.
 You can also find this leaflet in the 'What we do and how' page of this website.

 Yes, most groups are open to all, but we are not open all the time.
 We have an Open Afternoon on the first Thursday of the month between 12 and 4 and other groups run at specific times during the week.
 Bridge Collective activities take place both at our central Exeter site and out and about in Devon.

-We don’t have one person in charge like other organisations.
+We don’t have one person in charge like most organisations.
 We have a number of directors and hold a monthly community meeting where decisions are made as a collective, there are people who are keyholders who are responsible for opening and closing the Bridge and whilst the Bridge is open.
 There are people who are facilitators who are responsible for facilitating groups and activities.
 Everyone is welcome to the monthly community meetings to share in making decisions about how we run as a collective.

 Membership is an opportunity to put your name to support for the Bridge Collective and the aims of the Bridge Collective.
 You don’t have to be a member to come to the Bridge or the groups which operate from the Bridge Collective, but to have a vote at members meetings including the annual general meeting you need to be a member.